 Search engines absolutely love FAQ pages.
 Stuffing your FAQ page with keywords that rank high for your business can help you show up on the top when someone searches for those keywords.

-It is important to make it an easy read and not come across as “spammy.”
+It is crucial to make it an easy read without sounding “spammy.”
 Too much keyword stuffing will take away the functionality of your FAQ page.

 A good FAQ page can help you save on long, winding discussions with a customer about your product/service, eventually sparing you quite a bit of time and money.
 Don’t have the financial bandwidth to employ a support team?
 Make an informative help centre page.